-22. Date of move in?
+22. Date of move in ?
 Immediately Other - If "other" list the date you would want to move in, if accepted, and why the date is in the future rather than immediately.
-Date:Reason:

-23. Have you ever lived in an Oxford House be and answer question 24. fore?
-Yes No If "yes," provide the name and location of the Oxford House below

-tion 23 was "yes."]
-I left the previous Oxford Hot •

-relapse, voluntarily, other reason(s)

-1, did or do not we money to the Oxforowed to my former Oxford House. rd House I left.
-If I did owe money to the Oxford No House I left, I will agree to repay the money I

-nily doctor, if you have one, + two family member

-Name and Address Relationship Telephone

-1-

-+

-2-

-3-

-3-

-26. I realize that the Oxford House to which I am applying for residency has been established in compliance with the conditions of § 2036 of the Federal Anti-Drug Abuse Act of 1988, P.L.
+Date: Reason: ruture rather than immediately.
+Date Reason.
+23. Have you ever lived in an Oxford House be sfore? 🔲 Yes 🔲 No If "yes," provide the name and location of the Oxford House below and answer question 24.
+24. [Answer this question if the answer to question of the answer to q tion 23 was "yes."]
+I left the previous Oxford Hot use for the following reason: [check one] relapse, voluntarily, cother reason(s) ) L did C or do not C owe money to the Oxfo rd House I left.
+If I did owe money to the Oxford House Lieft I will acres to repay the money t owed to my former Oxford House. riouse rion, rivin agree to repay are money r 25.
+Emergency Telephone Numbers. [[List far nily doctor, if you have one, + two family member s or friends Name and Address Relationship Telephone 1- 2- 3- as I realize that the Oxford House t which I am applying for residency has been established in compliance with the conditions of § 2036 of th e Federal Anti-Drug Abuse Act of 1 988, P.L.
 100-690, as amended, which provides that federal money loaned to start the house requires the house residents to (A) prohibit all residents from using any alcohol or illegal drugs, (B) expel any resident who violates such prohibition, (C) equally share of household expenses including the monthly lease payment, among all residents, and (D) utilize democratic decision making within the group including inclusion in and expulsion from the group.
-In normal due process afforded by local landlord-tenant laws. - 27.
-Use this space for additional relevant information: Att one the appear of additional interestant information.
-1 on I have read all of the read of an Abin annitasti - for the state of ha Bartagala a a de 28.
-I have read all of the material on this application form including the limitations set forth in item 26.
+In accepting these terms, the applicant excludes himself or herself from the normal due process afforded by local landlord-tenant laws.
+27. Use this space for additional relevant in formation.
+28. I have read all of the material on this application form including the limitations set forth in item 26.
 I have also answered each question honestly and want to achieve comfortable recovery from alcoholism and/or drug addiction without relapse.
-SIGNATURE: DATE: FOR USE BY OXFORD HOUSE ACCEPTED NOT ACCEPTED MOVE IN DATE MO VE OUT DATE: HOUSE KEYS RETURNED YES NO OUTSTANDING DEBT TO HOUSE \$ DATE REPAID
+SIGNATURE: SIGNATURE: DATE: FOR USE BY OXFORD HOUSE ACCEPTED NOT ACCEPTED MOVE IN DATE MO HOUSE KEYS RETURNED YES NO OUTSTANDING DEBT TO HOUSE \$